Falconidae – Falcons, Kestrels & Caracaras

 Falcons and caracaras are carnivores, feeding on birds, small mammals including bats, reptiles, insects and carrion.
 In popular imagination the falconids are fast flying predators, and while this is true of the genus Falco and some falconets other species, particularly the caracaras are more sedentary in their feeding.
 The forest falcons of the Neotropics are generalist forest hunters.
 Several species, particularly the true falcons, will stash food supplies in caches.
 They are solitary hunters and pairs guard territories, although they may form large flocks during migration.
 Some species are specialists, the Laughing Falcon specialises in snakes, others are more generalist.

-According to the IOC there are 65 extant species in the family Falconidae, which are:
+According to the recently (2025) amalgamated AviList there are 63 extant species in ten genera in the family Falconidae, which are:

 Laughing Falcon Herpetotheres cachinnans